lapps/org.lappsgrid.examples/README.md

 ## API Dependency

 To make it easier for anyone to create a Lappsgrid web service, the Lappsgrid development team provides various API's.
-Currently packages of those APIs are hosted on ANC's Nexus repository.

 ### Repository set-up